-There are two rubber "V" belts on the sawmill and they should be replaced as a set.
-It is not advised to replace individual belts separately.
-It is recommended to to use a BX77 cogged belt for the drive side and a BX58 follower belt.
+There are two vee belts on the sawmill.
+It is recommended to to use a BX79 cogged belt for the drive side and a Woodland Mills polyurethane follower belt.

 Remove the tension in the blade by turning the "T" handle in the counter-clockwise direction and then open the blade guard cover.
 The blade should now be loose and free to pull straight out the front.